We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

-Fortunately, microfiber cloths are very inexpensive considering how much use you’ll get out of them.
+Fortunately, microfiber cloths are very inexpensive, especially considering how much use you’ll get out of them.
 If you want to guarantee high quality, you can opt for a brand like Norwex (available on Amazon) or E-Cloth (available on Amazon).
-Both brands are very similar but they have important differences that we explain in detail in our recent article: E-Cloth vs. Norwex: What Are the Differences?
+Both brands are very similar, but they have important differences that we explain in detail in our recent article: E-Cloth vs. Norwex: What Are the Differences?

 Cleaning and disinfecting microfiber cloths is a pretty simple task—as long as you follow the right steps.

 If you’re new to cleaning with microfiber cloths, keep these tips in mind:

 - You do not need to use a new cloth after every swipe as you would with paper towels.
 Rinse and reuse as long as you aren’t cleaning your toilet or raw meat juices.

 - Not all microfiber cloths are the same.
 High-quality cloths like E-Cloth’s premium microfiber cloths (see on Amazon) have 3.1 million fibers per square inch.
 They may cost more, but they will last longer and work better.